MThomas564/BeeTrack/README.md

 # BeeTrack
-BeeTrack is a web application designed to assist apiary managers in efficiently managing their apiaries, keeping track of hives and inspections seamlessly.
+BeeTrack is a web application designed to assist bee keepers in efficiently managing their apiaries, keeping track of hives and inspections seamlessly.

 <img src="./src/assets/logo.png" width="200" height="200">